KUNZIT/usdckiosk/README.md

 2. Direct communication between the Chrome Browser and Arduino Leonardo without backend servers (Client-side logic).

-3. Real-time monitoring of the Base Sepolia blockchain for incoming transactions.
+3. Real-time monitoring of the Base blockchain for incoming transactions.

 4. Mints an NFT receipt to the merchant containing the payer's data.
 This creates an on-chain ledger for cashback programs or "Random Rewards" without cluttering the user's wallet.